...

 Tablet displaying "Influencer Marketing" with icons for social network, sharing, media, and word of mouth, on a desk with a coffee cup and keyboard.

-It’s commonly believed that the impact of influencer marketing is found only in markets whose products and/or services are aimed at the end consumer: business-to-consumer (B2C).
+It’s commonly believed that the impact of influencer marketing strategy is found only in markets whose products and/or services are aimed at the end consumer: business-to-consumer (B2C).
 It’s easy to find success stories where brands, especially in the lifestyle environment, promote their products through celebrities on networks like Instagram and TikTok, but…

 Can these tactics be applied to specialized industries where the goal is to directly impact another business?

-The answer is yes; B2B influencer marketing represents a fantastic opportunity in communication and marketing strategies for specialized businesses looking to generate valuable relationships to enhance their brand in the online world.
+The answer is yes; B2B influencer marketing strategy represents a fantastic opportunity in communication and marketing strategies for specialized businesses looking to generate valuable relationships to enhance their brand in the online world.

 What is influencer marketing?